Agentic-AI-Group-10/recursive-financial-agents/README.md

 *possible subsection about the project*

 # Updates
+**05/26/2026 18:23** - I think I added you to the Google project?
+And possibly another Google cloud project too.
 **05/26/2026 18:10** - Added ai_notes for things that don't make it in the markdown outputs in my AI chats (more than you would think).

 **05/26/2026 15:51** - Uploaded new project manifest, road map, cloud guide, prompt suggestion for AI prompting.